Here we consider what sales pipeline is and how effective pipeline management can result in improved outcomes for your organization.

 The pipeline provides clarity of purpose and directly links action to outcomes.
 As such, it offers direction and provides a useful tool for accountability.

-Attempting to sell without a clear process means there’s no quantifiable way of identifying why a sale goes ahead or falls by the wayside.
+In other words, attempting to sell without a clear sales process means there’s no quantifiable way of identifying why a sale goes ahead or falls by the wayside.

 A Tool for Learning

 If you can identify where your mistakes are, it’s possible to learn from them with a view to improvement.
-Crafted correctly, the sales pipeline enables every member of the team to see the stages where things need to be done differently.
+If crafted correctly, the sales pipeline enables every member of the team to see the stages where things need to be done differently.